FREE SHIPPING on orders of $85 or more

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Hooks has undergone many spelling variations, including Hook, Hooke, Hoke and others.

-Another 119 words (8 lines of text) are included under the topic Early Hooks Notables in all our PDF Extended History products.
+Another 34 words (2 lines of text) are included under the topic Early Hooks Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Hooks family moved to Ireland, but this topic is not covered in this excerpt.
-Another 63 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 63 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Hooks were among those contributors: